ethereumclassic/ECIPs/_specs/ecip-tocila-elysium-routing-destinations.md

 ## Implementation

 Implementation details are **TBD** pending finalization of the deterministic address derivation or address-selection method for each destination.

+## Draft Alias

+Until an ECIP editor assigns a number, this draft should use an alias-based filename rather than a pseudo-numbered identifier.

+- Draft alias: `ecip-tocila-elysium-routing-destinations`

 ## Copyright/Licensing